 Unlike some cities, Boaz isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Boaz are a mix of both white- and blue-collar jobs.
 Overall, Boaz is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Boaz who work in sales jobs (12.83%), office and administrative support (10.50%), and management occupations (8.28%).

-The education level of Boaz citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.17% of adults 25 and older in Boaz have a college degree.
+In terms of college education, Boaz is nearly on par with the US average for all cities of 21.84%: 19.17% of adults 25 and older in Boaz have a bachelor's degree or advanced degree.

 The per capita income in Boaz in 2010 was $19,518, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,072 for a family of four.
 However, Boaz contains both very wealthy and poor people as well.